 You may need to have safety bars, or grab bars, in your bathroom:

 You can make several changes to protect yourself when you take a bath or shower:

 Sit on a bath or shower chair when taking a shower:

 Keep tripping hazards out of your home.

-Pets that are small or move around may cause you to trip.
-For the first few weeks you are home, consider having your pet stay elsewhere (such as with a friend, in a kennel, or in the yard).
+Pets that are small or move around your walk space may cause you to trip.
+For the first few weeks you are home, consider having your pet stay elsewhere, such as with a friend, in a kennel, or in the yard.

-Practice using a cane, walker, crutches, or a wheelchair.
-It is especially important to practice the correct ways to:
+Practice using a cane, walker, crutches, or a wheelchair while:

 The information provided herein should not be used during any medical emergency or for the diagnosis or treatment of any medical condition.
 A licensed physician should be consulted for diagnosis and treatment of any and all medical conditions.
 Call 911 for all medical emergencies.
 Links to other sites are provided for information only -- they do not constitute endorsements of those other sites.
 Copyright 1997-2014, A.D.A.M., Inc. Duplication for commercial use must be authorized in writing by ADAM Health Solutions.